4strodev/owl-docs/content/basics/templates/_index.en.md

 ---
-title: "Plantillas"
+title: "Templates"
-date: 2022-07-07T14:48:54+02:00
+date: 2022-07-07T14:21:05+02:00
 draft: false
 ---

-## ¿Que és una plantilla?
+## What is a template?
 A template is a group of files and folders agrouped inside a root folder.

-## ¿Que contiene un plantilla?
+## What a template contains?
-Una plantilla contiene 3 tipos de elementos.
+A template contains 3 types of elements.

 - Template specific files:
     - **owl_config.toml**